skyphusion-labs / Studio 1.0 open train

 Render where you want

-Rent a datacenter GPU by the second on RunPod, run motion on the card in your own box, or call a cloud motion API per shot.
+Rent a datacenter GPU by the second on RunPod, run motion on the card in your own box (LTX 12GB or CogVideoX 16GB), or call a cloud motion API per shot.
 Three honest doors to a GPU, your choice.

 Bring your own keys